CISD E.T.S.

 In 2004, CISD contributed to the organisation of a meeting, held in Viterbo (Italy), on the topic of sports and diabetes, a topic of great interest not only socially but also scientifically.
 Over the past five years, numerous fellowships have been established for medical researchers, dietitians, and health personnel, aimed at the study of diabetes and its complications.
 Despite the economic constraints experienced in Italy, CISD, thanks to the international relationships of its researchers, received research funding from foreign companies, particularly from Canada.
 Such research, conducted in collaboration with universities in Rome (Sapienza, Campus Bio-Medico and Tor Vergata), led to publications of considerable scientific interest.

-Finally, CISD enhanced the collaboration with the Department of Diabetes and Metabolism at St. Bartolomew’s Hospital in London (Queen Mary College), on topics related to the pathogenesis of type 1 diabetes and implementations of new diabetes preventive therapies.
+Finally, CISD enhanced the collaboration with the Department of Diabetes and Metabolism at St. Bartolomew’s Hospital in London (Queen Mary College), on topics related to the pathogenesis of type 1 diabetes and implementation of new diabetes preventive therapies.

 In the five-year period 2005-2010, CISD increased its educational-scientific activities through a series of initiatives aimed at updating general practitioners and specialists in diabetes.
-This was thanks to the organisation, as a Provider institution accredited by the Ministry of Health, of courses and conferences at regional and national levels on the most cogent topics of diabetes including, among others, the meeting on ‘The pathway and integrated management of type 2 diabetes’, the refresher course on ‘Current issues in the management of complications of diabetes’, ‘Diabetes and Obesity’, and the 1st conference on ‘New technologies in diabetes: costs and opportunities between public and private’.
+This was thanks to the organisation, as a Provider institution accredited by the Ministry of Health, of courses and conferences at regional and national levels on the most cogent topics of diabetes including, among others, the meeting on ‘The pathway and integrated management of type 2 diabetes’, the refresher course on ‘Current issues in the management of complications of diabetes’, ‘Diabetes and Obesity’, and the first conference on ‘New technologies in diabetes: costs and opportunities between public and private’.

 In 2008, at the 44th European Congress of Diabetes held in Rome, CISD organised three Satellite Symposia entitled ‘Overview of trials in recent onset type 1 diabetes’, ‘Technology in the management of diabetes: new solutions for unsolved clinical challenges’, and “New paradigms in the management of diabetes’.

-In recent years, despite the global economic crisis, CISD has also obtained funding from the United States and Canada for clinical research programmes on type 1 diabetes to be carried out in our country and has continued its collaboration with the Centre of Diabetes at Queen Mary College University of London through funding of research projects on the topic of adult stem cells and applications in diabetes.
+In more recent years, despite the global economic crisis, CISD has also obtained funding from the United States and Canada for clinical research programmes on type 1 diabetes to be carried out in Italy and has continued its collaboration with the Centre of Diabetes at Queen Mary College University of London through funding of research projects on the topic of adult stem cells and applications in diabetes.
 Fellowships were established for young researchers and the participation of physicians and other health personnel in national and international congresses on diabetes was funded.
 In the latter period, special interest has been given to studies on exercise as a therapeutic means of type 2 diabetes and metabolic syndrome.
 The importance of physical exercise in the treatment of type 2 diabetes was definitely confirmed after the results of the 2002 Diabetes Prevention Program.
 This analysis highlighted the ability of physical exercise to prevent type 2 diabetes.

 CISD, based on this knowledge and through the work of its members, refined the research on physical exercise by proposing the use of aerobic exercise along with anaerobic exercise that is prescribed, scheduled, and supervised.
-The results of this national and multicentre study, which CISD helped fund, demonstrate that better metabolic control and a reduction in vascular complications were achieved in patients treated with exercise.
+The results of this national and multicentre study, which CISD helped funding, demonstrated that better metabolic control and a reduction in vascular complications were achieved in patients treated with exercise.
 Finally, of particular note was the establishment of an international PhD fellowship in Endocrinology and Metabolic Diseases between Queen Mary College in London, the University of Ulm in Germany, and Campus Bio-Medico University in Rome, and in 2010 the funding of a fellowship for the School of Specialisation in Endocrinology at Campus Bio-Medico University in Rome.
 The scientific activity of CISD members in the years 2005-2010 is highlighted by publications in prestigious international journals with high impact index.

 History of the 2010-2020 decade

-Over the past 2010-2020 decade, CISD has been co-organising the EASD (European Association for the Study of Diabetes) Satellite Symposium at various European venues (Berlin in 2012, Barcelona in 2013, Vienna in 2014, Stockholm in 2015, Munich in 2016, Lisbon in 2017, Berlin in 2018, Barcelona in 2019).
+Over the past 2010-2020 decade, CISD has co-organised the EASD (European Association for the Study of Diabetes) Satellite Symposium at various European venues (Berlin in 2012, Barcelona in 2013, Vienna in 2014, Stockholm in 2015, Munich in 2016, Lisbon in 2017, Berlin in 2018, and Barcelona in 2019).

-In 2015 it was also the promoter and organiser, together with other partners, of a conference on issues related to environmentally sustainable nutrition at the Earth Centre Theatre as part of the EXPO 2015 world event held in Milan.
+In 2015 CISD was also the promoter and organiser, together with other partners, of a conference on issues related to environmentally sustainable nutrition at the Earth Centre Theatre as part of the EXPO 2015 world event held in Milan.

 Over the past decade, CISD has continued, as always, to promote research in the field of diabetes, both by establishing fellowships for medical researchers, dietitians, and health care personnel, and by funding the participation of physicians and other health care personnel in national and international diabetes congresses.
-The research activity, carried out by CISD members and the promising young doctors-scientists in whom the Association has invested, is highlighted by the numerous publications with high impact factor in accredited journals (see PubMed, Scopus, Web of Science sites).
+The research activity, carried out by CISD members and the promising young doctors-scientists in whom the Association has invested, is highlighted by the numerous publications with high impact factor in accredited journals (see PubMedScopusWeb of Science sites).

 List of 2005-2010 publications in which CISD contributed (from PubMed)